-Set the plank on a pair of sawhorses or a work bench, lift the blade guard of your saw so you can see the blade and align the blade with the offcut side of the line.
+Clamp the plank to your work surface, lift the blade guard of your saw so you can see the blade and align the blade with the offcut side of the line.
 Put on a pair of goggles to protect your eyes and watch the blade as you cut to make sure it doesn't wander onto the line or away from it.

 Step 5: Use the Offcut to Start a Subsequent Row